chunkifydev/cli/README.md

          --preset 7
 ```

-If you prefer getting the video specs before transcoding, use `--input` without setting `--format`:
+Sometimes, it's better to know what the input specs are before transcoding.
+Use `--input` without setting `--format` and it will only upload / make available the source video:

 ```
 chunkify -i chunkify-animation-logo.mp4